OctopusDeploy/docs/docs/administration/sync-instances/index.md

 We've been asked if splitting environments, tenants or deployment targets by space is a safer alternative.
 Spaces are hard walls and do not allow the sharing of environments, projects, library variable sets, step templates, script modules, deployment targets and more.
 For all intents and purposes, a space is a unique instance.
 Any problems you encounter when syncing instances will happen when trying to sync spaces.
 :::

-## When not to split an instance
+## Unsuitable Scenarios

-Do not split an instance for any of the following use cases.
+Do not split an instance and sync it for any of the following use cases.

 - You want an approval process for any changes to your deployment process.
 Please see our [config as code feature](/docs/projects/version-control/index.md) as that integrates with git.
+- You want to move a project from the default space to another space on the same instance (or different instance).
+Please see our documentation on [Export/Import Projects feature](docs/projects/export-import/index.md).
 - You want to create a test instance to test out upgrades or try out new processes.
 Please see our guide on [creating a test instance](/docs/administration/upgrading/guide/creating-test-instance.md)
 - You want to upgrade the underlying VM hosting Octopus Deploy from Windows Server 2012 to Windows Server 2019.
 Please see our guide on [moving the Octopus Server](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-server.md).
 - You want to move the SQL Server database from SQL Server 2012 to SQL Server 2019.
 Please see our guide on [moving the Octopus Database](/docs/administration/managing-infrastructure/moving-your-octopus/move-the-server.md).
 - You want to migrate from self-hosted Octopus to Octopus Cloud.
-Please see our [migration guide](/docs/octopus-cloud/migrations.md) on how to leverage [Projects Export/Import feature](docs/projects/export-import/index.md) to accomplish this.
+Please see our [migration guide](/docs/octopus-cloud/migrations.md) on how to leverage [Export/Import Projects feature](docs/projects/export-import/index.md) to accomplish this.
 - You want to consolidate multiple Octopus Deploy instances into a single Octopus Deploy instance.
-Please see our documentation on [Projects Export/Import feature](docs/projects/export-import/index.md).
-- You want to move a project from the default space to another space on the same instance.
-Please see our documentation on [Projects Export/Import feature](docs/projects/export-import/index.md).
+Please see our documentation on [Export/Import Projects feature](docs/projects/export-import/index.md).

 ## Syncing is not cloning